metageek/time-twister/pico-8/README.md

  * Score displayed: # of robots destroyed.
  * When all the robots are gone, start a new level.
    * More robots.

-Things I should do:

  * Fix the logic that prevents the player from teleporting onto a robot.
- * Make the corpse more visible.
+ * Make the corpse more visible (animation on death).
+ * Show an animation for teleporting.

 Open questions: